First of all, you are not alone, there are things you can do and people who want to help

 There will be others as well.
 Some of you will have regular payments for protection such as life insurance, income protection insurance or critical illness insurance.
 Please be very careful before cancelling any of these policies and speak to your Financial Advisor first.

 Hopefully if you take some of the above actions you will save a significant amount of money each month.
 Perhaps you could use a small amount of this to give your household a treat every month.
 Think of a small reward that would really benefit you all.

 There are always other options to consider as well.
 However, most will probably involve borrowing money.
 Be careful that you do not take rash actions that get you into expensive debt that you cannot afford to repay.
 Some of the options above are effectively debts but you are spreading them across a number of organisations and asking each to give you a little.

 As a back stop though if you have relatives who can help out then now is not the time to be proud.
 Ask them for some help if you need to.
 They may be very willing and able to support you at this time.

 If you are experiencing financial difficulty or stress at the moment, then take some action.
 Don’t just try once and give in, persevere.
 Keep going back and asking, find a different angle, speak to a different person.
 We have never seen times like this before.
 Everyone is affected in some way and there is a strong community building around us all at the moment.
 People will do what they can to help out where they can.

 A great source of inspiration and up to date knowledge is the Monday Saving Expert blog Coronavirus Financial Help and Rights which you can access here

-Join our second free online Face Up To Finances discussion on Monday 30th March at 20:00 "Financial Planning 101: Survive Today to Prosper Tomorrow"
+Watch back our free online Face Up To Finances discussion that aired on Monday 30th March at 20:00 "Financial Planning 101: Survive Today to Prosper Tomorrow"